rbisdorff/Digraph3/docSphinx/tutorial.rst

     :width: 400 px
     :align: center

-    Transitive orientation of the graph *g*
+    Transitive neighbourhoods of the graph *g*

 The resulting orientation of the edges of *g* (see Fig. 54) is indeed transitive.
 The same procedure applied to the dual graph *gd = -g* gives a transitive orientation to the edges of *-g*.